-As explained in The Faery wisdom about race, Lucifer and the rivers of blood, Lucifer is not a devil, demon or even a male spirit.
+As I’ve explained in my article The Faery Wisdom about Race, Lucifer is not a devil, demon or even a male spirit.
 The word ‘lucifer’ or lightbringer in the Bible refers to the star of the morning, or Venus.
 This may come as a surprise to those who think that Lucifer is male, but more than that… as I set out to show here, she is represented as the Double Goddess throughout history, who is still in the sky at dawn, as the morning star, and is the first to rise at dusk as the evening star.

 So I hope you’re settled down a nice hot steaming mug of chocolate, because we have a long journey to take…. through sacred iconography in cave art and mythological stories which begin way back in the mists of time.